CumulusNetworks/docs/content/cumulus-vx/KVM-QEMU.md

    - leaf02.qcow2
    - spine01.qcow2

-6. Run the following commands to configure each VM:
+6. Run the following commands to configure each VM.
+In the example commands, the VMs are installed in `/var/lib/libvirt/images/`.

    {{< tabs "TabID01 ">}}